Chapter 15. Vendors

 Vendor UDF and Info Fields

-- Type the UDF field entry and then click the check mark icon.
+Type the desired UDF field entry and then click the check mark icon to save.

 Copy a Vendor